Meet The Team

 She now lives back in the Midwest, has a practice serving new moms.
-In her free time, she loves to spend time with her husband, John, and her puppies.
+In her free time, she loves to spend time with her husband, John, her little baby, and her puppies.
 She also loves doing any activity that requires being outdoors.

 Rev. Danae Ashley